-- You can’t be intimate with someone else unless you’re drunk or high.
+- You’re unable to be intimate with someone else unless you’re drunk or high.

 - You feel you can’t be yourself at a party without being buzzed.